mrtrpak/Budget-Tracker/README.md

 ## Synopsis

-With this app I want a user to be able to track their budget so that they can be better aware of their spending habits and have a better overview of where it is their money is going to.
+With this app I want a user is able to track their budget so that they can be better aware of their spending habits and have a better overview of where it is their money is going.
+With this app you can work offline as well to see both expenditure and income.

 ## Table of Contents